pcornier/pi3r.co/source/_posts/A-8bit-CPU-simulator.md

 ### Memory Emulation

-Firstly, we need to emulate a 8bit memory.
+Firstly, we need to emulate the memory.
 I decided to create a 64k, little endian memory.

 Create a `memory.lua` module:
 ```lua